prefabcode/hue-chess/README.md

 ## Features

-- **Hue Points System (Implemented)**: Accumulate hue points by winning chess games.
+- **Hue Points System (implemented)**: Accumulate hue points by winning chess games.
 The hue of your chess board changes as you earn more points.
 Progress through 18 unique levels.
 - **Time Control-Based Rewards (implemented)** : Different time controls grant varying ranges of hue points.
 - **Progress Tracking (implemented)**: A progress bar displays your current level and how far you are from reaching the next level.
 - **Perk System (9/9 perks implemented)**: As you level up in Hue Chess, you will unlock new perks that allow you to gain bonus hue points from your wins.
 At launch, Hue chess will feature 9 perks to unlock spread across 18 levels.
 - **Easter Egg Perks (implemented)**: Hue Chess will ship with a few easter eggs.
-- **Import / Export functionality (Implemented)**: Encode your progress in a BASE64 string, which you can then import on another machine to sync your progress on hue chess across multiple computers.
+- **Import / Export functionality (implemented)**: Encode your progress in a BASE64 string, which you can then import on another machine to sync your progress on hue chess across multiple computers.
-- **Prestige System**: When you complete all 17 levels on Hue Chess, your progress will reset to level 1 and you will enter prestige mode.
+- **Prestige System (implemented)**: When you complete all 17 levels on Hue Chess, your progress will reset to level 1 and you will enter prestige mode.
 Prestige mode adds a unique icon to your perk selection menu, that changes as you obtain more prestige.

 ## Installation